tianon/wishlist/remarkable.md

 - "vi-compatible" mode for editing text (especially "plain text" suggested above)

 - snap to grid when using a grid template
+- (optionally) snap to "straight" or 45 degree clicks when moving, rotating, resizing, especially "straight" shapes like squares

 - more tools for drawing shapes, especially straight lines
   - the "draw the best you can then hold your pen" is a cute party trick, but it would be way nicer to have the line draw straight to begin with instead

 - some way to swap colors faster (configurable toolbar? optional second toolbar? lots of dead/unused space on this enormous screen)

+- simpler bookmarks / ways to flip back and forth between pages
+  - I have a PDF that starts with a "study plan" of references I need to go back to all the time and it's a big pain to flop back and forth between the page I'm currently reading and that study plan

 ## hardware wishlist